njustesen/botbowl/README.md

 0. 'half'
 1. 'round'
-2. 'sweltering heat'
+2. 'is sweltering heat'
-3. 'very sunny'
+3. 'is very sunny'
-4. 'nice'
+4. 'is nice'
-5. 'pouring rain'
+5. 'is pouring rain'
-6. 'blizzard'
+6. 'is blizzard'
-7. 'own turn'
+7. 'is own turn'
-8. 'kicking first half'
+8. 'is kicking first half'
-9. 'kicking this drive'
+9. 'is kicking this drive'
 10. 'own reserves'
 11. 'own kods'
 12. 'own casualites'